skh1996/ECE-597-Power-Systems-Datasets/01_Transmission_Faults.md

 - **What "Locating" the Oscillation Means:** Each case provides PMU measurements from multiple buses across the grid.
-The task is to identify **which specific generator, load, or bus is the source** injecting the periodic disturbance — not just that an oscillation exists, but pinpointing its origin.
+The task is to identify **which specific generator, load, or bus is the source** injecting the periodic disturbance, not just that an oscillation exists, but pinpointing its origin.
 The answer (ground truth label) for each simulated case is documented in the case description file.